ibm-cloud-docs/account/iam-service-roles.md

 | `event-notifications.smtp-user.delete` | This action is to delete a user within an SMTP configuration | Manager, SMTP Manager, Writer |
 | `event-notifications.smtp-config.enable` | This internal API is to manage EN Authorization  | Pool ID Manager |
 | `event-notifications.metrics.read` | This API is to get metrics for resources in Event Notifications | Administrator, Manager, Reader, Writer |
-{: caption="Service actions - Event Notifications" caption-side="top"}
+{: caption="Table 58.
+Service actions - Event Notifications" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="event-notifications"}
 {: class="simple-tab-table"}